Welcome to

 This essay takes a critical stance on British Columbia's Building Act (Bill 3), arguing that while consistency is valuable, the rigid implementation of "consistency" may hinder municipalities' adaptability and innovation.
 Using Emerson's concept of “foolish consistency,” it suggests that the act could impede planners’ ability to respond to new urban challenges.

-Planning Institute of British Columbia - President’s Report - 2023 Annual
+President’s Report - Annual 2023

 In my first annual report as President, I highlight a transformative year for the Planning Institute of British Columbia, marked by achievements in community engagement, strategic planning, and inclusivity initiatives.